Arginine N-succinyltransferase

-Thus, the two substrates of this enzyme are succinyl-CoA and L-arginine, whereas its two products are CoA and N2-succinyl-L-arginine.
+The two substrates of this enzyme are arginine and succinyl-CoA.
+Its products are N(2)-succinyl-L-arginine and coenzyme A. In this pathway, arginine is converted into breakdown products including ammonia, which is required for other processes in the bacteria.
+The enzyme can also use ornithine as substrate and is involved in its catabolism in Pseudomonas aeruginosa.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is succinyl-CoA:L-arginine N2-succinyltransferase.
 Other names in common use include arginine succinyltransferase, AstA, arginine and ornithine N2-succinyltransferase, AOST, AST, and succinyl-CoA:L-arginine 2-N-succinyltransferase.
 This enzyme participates in arginine and proline metabolism.